 - Don’t do any one thing for too long.
 If you want to hold your team’s attention, break up what you are working on into short periods.
 If you work on one thing for too long, they will lose interest and you will start to see the opposite of what you want.
 I like to break my practices into 10-minute segments.
 Constantly changing what you do keeps a team fresh and refocuses them mentally.

-About the Author: Tim Sayles has been a youth coach for basketball leagues for 10 years, and currently is in his third season as the varsity Boys' basketball coach for Grace Academy in Matthews, NC.
+About the Author: Tim Sayles has been a youth coach for basketball leagues for 10 years and a varsity boys' basketball coach for Grace Academy in Matthews, N.C.

 Posted by Timothy Sayles